VibhuJawa/xray_detection/README.md

-## Classify and localize Thoracic diseases using Deep Learning!¶
+# Classify and localize Thoracic diseases using Deep Learning!¶
-# Highlights:

 ## Transfer learning using Resnet50